-Prerequisite: Geometry 123 or Geometry 124A
+Prerequisite: Geometry 123 or Geometry 124A A written final exam is required for this course

 The purpose of this rigorous course is to help students develop both their problem-solving and logical-reasoning skills.
 Students will learn problem-solving techniques and strategies to solve problems of a wide range of difficulty.
 The logic portion of the course will incorporate examples from both outside and inside mathematics with a focus on the use of logic within mathematics.
 Students will be introduced to the basics of formal logic, providing symbolic methods for representing and assessing the logical form of arguments.